 One of my very favorite laundry hacks is to fold the laundry straight from the dryer.
 When you’re only folding that one load, it takes just a few short minutes.
 Then you can either put it away in the closets and drawers, or teach your kids how to put away their own laundry before they go to bed.

 Also, be sure that everyone has lots of socks, underwear, and staple clothing items (jeans, basic shirts, work shirts, etc.) so that you don’t necessarily have to do laundry every single day just for the family to be decent enough to leave the house!

 If doing a load of laundry every day is just too much, then consider doing all the laundry one day a week.
 If you take a day to just relax at home, you could sort all the laundry the night before and keep the machines running until it’s done.
 Just be sure you have enough of those staple clothing items to make it through the entire week.

 As hard as it is, remember that taking care of your family is a blessing.
 You have a unique opportunity to care for your loved ones in a way that no one else can.
 Choose thankfulness and try your best to refuse to complain.

 The laundry is piled up by children who are healthy enough to get dirty.
 The messy plates were full of food that so many people simply don’t have enough of.
 The blessings may seem hidden, but they’re there if you look for them.

 Refuse to let your mind gripe about those people (you know, the messy ones you live with) who leave stuff all over to be cleaned up.
 Pray for your heart to have love and not bitterness.

 Whew!
 Taking care of a home is hard work, but it is valuable beyond measure.
-God has a purpose for you right where you are, so take some time to enjoy that (messy) family of yours!
+You’re right where you are for a very special purpose, so take some time to enjoy that (messy) family of yours!